how to make a podcast

 Creating my company

-Podcast consumption is on the increase in France.
-Every week, no less than 5.8 million French people listen to these programs.
-The growth in the number of listeners is taking place at the expense of FM radio stations, which have already lost over 3 million listeners in 4 years.
+The consumption of podcasts is increasing in France.
+Each week, no less than 5.8 million French people listen to these shows.
+The growth in the number of listeners is happening at the expense of FM radio, which has already lost more than 3 million listeners in 4 years.

-To understand why you need an app, you need to know how podcasting works.
-You're probably familiar with the term streaming, which is characterized by a stream of data sent to a large number of listeners.
+To understand why you need to use an app, it's important to know how podcast distribution works.
+You're probably familiar with streaming, which involves a data stream being sent to a large number of listeners.

 Podcasts are the exact opposite.
-To listen to a podcast, you need to subscribe to the desired podcast in order to access the multimedia files, which are also available for download.
-This is RSS feed technology.
-Here, the listener fetches the podcast content, rather than having it "pushed" to him or her, as in streaming.
+To listen to a podcast, you need to subscribe to the podcast you want so you can access the multimedia files, which are also available for download.
+This is the RSS feed technology.
+Here, the listener actively seeks out the podcast content, rather than having it 'pushed' to them as with streaming.

-So, when an individual or company records a podcast, they place the content on the servers of a hosting company.
-The host then provides the customer with the link to the RSS feed, which the host is then responsible for delivering to specialized podcast distribution platforms.
+So, when an individual or company records a podcast, they put the content on a host's servers.
+The host gives their client the link to their RSS feed, which they then have to submit to specialized podcast distribution platforms.

-This means that each time a new recording is published on the server, it is automatically made available to distributors.
+Thus, each time a recording is published on the server, it is automatically available to distributors.

-💡 That's why, to listen to a podcast, it's necessary to go through specialized platforms, which distribute them via hosts.
+💡 That's why, to listen to a podcast, you need to go through specialized platforms that distribute them via hosting services.

-What applications can I use to listen to a podcast?
+What apps can I use to listen to a podcast?

 • iTunes (Apple),